meihuisu/UCVM/pycvm_examples/README.md

 - depth_profiles_cvms426_ucvm15100.py: Creates a suite of profiles from a given velocity model, points, etc. and saves them as well as a text description of the material properties to various files.
+- extract_horizontal_slice_text.py: Creates a suite of text-based horizontal slices from a given set of one or more velocity models at one or more specified depths.
+This allows for specifying relatively arbitrary parallelograms.